 Just the mere mention of cold calling strikes fear in the hearts of the most accomplished advertising agency CEO’s and business development directors.
 Let’s face it, who really likes to pick up the phone to call a stranger and ask them for something… like their advertising or design account?
 Um, chances are rather good that it’s not you.

 Because of this painful fact, we now have an entire industry of social media experts telling you that all you have to do today to win at business development is inbound marketing.
-You know, if you blog, tweet, link in and Facebook, the business will just come knocking at your door.
+You know, if you blog, tweet, Linkedin and Facebook, the business will just come knocking at your door.
+Nope, I

 Really?
 I don’t think so.
-Please note, I am not telling you that the strategic use of social media coupled with targeted content delivery won’t deliver incoming leads.
+Please note, I am not telling you that a refined agency positioning plus the strategic use of social media coupled with targeted content delivery won’t deliver incoming leads.
 I am just saying that inbound alone is a bit too passive for most aggressive (in the good way to be aggressive) sales programs.

 Warm vs. Cold Calling

+Back to cold calling.
+I’d actually rather call it warm calling.
+A strategic use of warm calling offers a direct way to target and reach out to your prospect.
+Why, because volumes of sales research and experience points to the simple fact that most marketers (at least, the ones you want to work for) will respond positively to very smart relevant business insights.
+Therefore, that outbound call shouldn’t be shunned — it should be managed.
+It works… sometimes, just as social media works sometimes.
 I call it warm calling because you are not going to create a list of total strangers and just start hammering away.
 Like every thing else you do in your business development plan, warm calling is an integral component in a master plan.
-In this case, you have already made contact with the prospect because they are on your short list.
+In this case, you have already made some form of contact with the prospect because they are on your short list.
 Your earlier contact could have been via…

 Email: For example, you have sent the prospect focused emails over a period of time.
 I am a fan of sending one email per month that delivers one smart idea that delivers value to the prospect.
 Your tracking has shown that the prospect has opened up your email and, hopefully, clicked through to your website.